fy-demos/demo-errorhandle/README.md

-# example-errorhandle
+# blogdemo-errorhandle

-Example for error handling in Spring WebMVC projects.
+Blog demo for error handling in Spring WebMVC projects.